yum-food/modular_slang/README.md

 - all functions marked `public` are exported as entrypoints.
 - we use a custom build of slang which lets entrypoints use regular arguments instead of cbuffers / structs.
-- it should "just work" for simple math kernels
+- it is intended for use with simple math kernels
+  - see `example.slang` for an example. you'd `#include example.hlsl` in the rest of some shader and call the public APIs.

 usage